 UKIA performs several different kinds of audits to assist the University in achieving its fiduciary goals.
 In addition, UKIA offers consulting services and training for UK units which help to ensure that programs both new and old operate as efficiently and effectively as possible.
 A list of all UKIA services appears below.

-Core reviews utilize the Committee of Sponsoring Organizations (COSO) and Control Objectives for Information and Related Technologies (CoBIT) frameworks to provide reasonable assurance to UK's Board of Trustees and senior management that effective controls are in place at the administrative and/or departmental levels.
+Core reviews utilize the Committee of Sponsoring Organizations (COSO) and Control Objectives for Information and Related Technologies (CoBIT) frameworks to provide reasonable assurance to UK’s Board of Trustees and senior management that effective controls are in place at the administrative and/or departmental levels.
 The objective is to ensure compliance with applicable laws and regulations, the integrity of financial reporting, the safeguarding of assets and operational efficiency and effectiveness.
-The audit scope is determined during the planning phase of the audit upon identification of the risks most likely to impede the attainment of UK's objectives.
+The audit scope is determined during the planning phase of the audit upon identification of the risks most likely to impede the attainment of UK’s objectives.
 Appropriate and sufficient work in the core review area allows UKIA to trend data, assess business practices, and evaluate the internal control environment of the University.

 Investigations examine events that may have led to a monetary or physical loss to the University.
 Investigations develop from various routes including tips (comply line, calls to UKIA), auditor observations and UK Police reports.
 The role of UKIA is to accurately document the event and determine whether a review of the condition is necessary.
 UKIA ensures that appropriate units within the University’s Multidepartment Action Group (MAG), which is comprised of UKIA, Human Resources, Legal, Information Technology (IT), and UK police, have knowledge of UKIA investigations so they can take suitable action.

 Information Technology Reviews